seanakabry/zk-tools/README.md

 1. Download and open the desired macro (`.kmmacros`).

-2. Edit any variables which should be customised, in the "Set Variables" action(s) highlighted yellow:
+2. Edit any variables which should be customised, in the "Set Variables" action(s) highlighted yellow, such as:

 	*	Notes Directory: The directory containing your plain text notes.
 A folder can be dragged into the action window from Finder.